Women's cinema: Finland

 Glory Leppänen was the first woman to direct a film in Finland in 1936.

 Glory Leppänen was the first Finnish woman to direct a film.
 Her 1936 feature film A Stroke of Luck (Onnenpotku) starred Miss Finland Ester Toivonen.
 As of February 2020, it holds the record for the most cinema-goers of any film directed by a Finnish woman.

 Ansa Ikonen, Kyllikki Forssell, and Ritva Arvelo are also among the first Finnish women film directors.
 Ansa Ikonen, made her directorial debut with the 1944 film Nainen on valttia (Woman is the Wild Card).
 Kyllikki Forssell directed her first film, Onnellinen Perhe (Happy Family), in 1953, which was an episode of an anthology titled Shamrock consisting of three short films.
 Ritva Arvelo's directorial debut came in 1961 with Kultainen vasikka (The Golden Calf).

 In the 21st century, new talents have emerged in Finnish cinema.
 The experimental feature film M (2018), directed by Anna Eriksson and centered on actress Marilyn Monroe, was screened at the Venice International Film Festival.
 Her follow-up, the dystopian film shot in French about the dying Madame Europe and her Chinese man-machine, W, premiered at the 2022 Locarno Film Festival.

 Tove (2020), directed by Zaida Bergroth, tells the story of bisexual Moomins creator Tove Jansson.
 The film received critical acclaim and was Finland's entry for the 2021 Oscars.

 The apocalyptic drama Quarantine (2021), directed by Diana Ringo, was Finland and Russia's entry for the 2022 Golden Globes.
 Her next film, an adaptation of George Orwell's 1984, was released in 2023.

 Hanna Bergholm's body horror film Hatching and the coming-of-age film Girl Picture (2022), directed by Alli Haapasalo, both premiered at the 2022 Sundance Film Festival.

 Women directors active since 2000 include Johanna Vuoksenmaa, Pamela Tola, Auli Mantila, Taru Mäkelä, Selma Vilhunen and Tiina Lymi.
 Johanna Vuoksenmaa is known for her films 21 Ways to Ruin a Marriage (2013), Upswing (2020), and Adult Camp (2012), as well as the television series Kumman kaa.
 Pamela Tola, both a director and actress, has directed works such as Swingers (2018) and Ladies of Steel (2020).
 Auli Mantila, recognized for her work as a director and screenwriter, is best known for her film Geography of Fear (2001) and various television dramas.
-Taru Mäkelä has directed films including August Fools (2013) and The Storage (2011).
+Taru Mäkelä has directed films including The Storage (2011) and August Fools (2013).